-Dance movement therapy is the therapeutic use of movement to further the emotional, cognitive, physical and social integration of the individual, based on the empirically supported premise that the body, mind and spirit are interconnected.
+Dance movement therapy is the relational and therapeutic use of dance and movement to further the physical, emotional, cognitive, social, and cultural* functioning of a person.

 Dance has been fundamental to human life and culture since the time of our earliest ancestors; a form of self-expression, communication and celebration of life and community.
-However, by the turn of the 20th century, the potential for dance to promote healthy growth and change was also recognised.
+Indigenous peoples of Australasia have practiced dance as a healing art since their earliest histories.
+In the early-mid 20th century, the formal recognition of dance as a healing modality began.
 This recognition came with the development of more expressive and improvisational forms of dance popular at that time, as well as the acceptance of the integral relationship between mind and body.
 Dance movement therapy emerged as a profession in the US in the 1960s.
-By the 1970s it had reached Australia and is now an established profession.
+It began in Australia in the 1970s, largely due to the leadership of European-born dancer and educator Hanny Exiner, and is now an established profession.

 Dance movement therapists are drawn from backgrounds in dance, education or the health sciences including, for example, teaching, physiotherapy and psychology.
 Practitioners are required to undergo extensive dance movement therapy training together with supervised clinical practice.
 They may be employed specifically as dance movement therapists, or integrate dance movement therapy within the broader context of their work.